dedis/cothority/pop/README.md

 ### popclient sign message context
 * signs the message+context (both strings) and outputs the signature and the tag base64 encoded

+### popclient verify message context tag signature
+* message and context are strings
+* tag and signature are base64-encoded
+* verifies the signature against the message and the context
+* outputs OK/failure

 ## Service-API
 ### Define the API